shrugs/songaday.world/README.md

 - [ ] make sure all background colors work with black text on them
   - when this inevitably doesn't work, add dark mode toggle to all location configs
 - [ ] add clickable link to song card for going to song page
+- [ ] improve copy around other songs when no specific song is selected
+- [ ] make text tags clickable/searchable